riya-17/FaceRecognition/README.md

 # Face Recognizer
 Face Recognizer is about Recognizing Faces of an Individual with the help of their facial features. <br><br>
 Facial Recognizer uses deep learning algorithms to compare a live capture or digital image with the stored faceprints(also known as datasets) to verify an identity.<br><br>
+The Algorithm used for classification is [k-NN model i.e. k-Nearest Neighbor classifier](https://www.pyimagesearch.com/2016/08/08/k-nn-classifier-for-image-classification/).It uses Euclidean distance to compare images for similarity. <br><br>

 You need to install the following Libraries:
 * pip install keras